Prospects for multi-messenger extended emission from core-collapse supernovae in the Local Universe: Introduction

 \subsection{Multi-messenger emission from SN1987A}

-SN1987A in the Large Magellanic Cloud (LMC, $D\simeq 50$ kpc (Figs. \ref{figSN1987A1}-\ref{figSN1987A3}) stands out as the first genuine multi-messenger event by a luminous output in electromagnetic radiation and MeV neutrinos.
+SN1987A in the Large Magellanic Cloud (LMC, $D\simeq 50$ kpc (Fig. \ref{figSN1987A1}) stands out as a multi-messenger event by a luminous output in MeV-neutrinos and accompanying electromagnetic radiation.
 Characteristic for a core-collapse supernova, SN 1987A was radio-loud \citep{tur87} and aspherical \citep{pap89}.
-It also featuring relativistic jets \citep{nis99} with possible black hole remnant, based on a lack of detection of a neutron star and on evidence for a black hole in the rather similar type IIL event SN1979C \citep{mat79,pat11}.
-Collectively, core-collapse supernova form a rather heterogeneous group \citep{fil97}, that may be broadly partitioned in narrow line and broad line events (Fig. \ref{figSN1987A3}), where the latter tend to be relatively more energetic featuring relativistic ejection velocities.
-SN1987A belongs to a class with a relatively massive progenitor \citep{gil87,kir87} powered by a probably angular momentum rich inner engine based on the dramatically aspherical supernova remnant (Fig. 1).
+It featured relativistic radio jets \citep{nis99} with a possible black hole remnant, based on a lack of detection of a neutron star and on evidence for a black hole in the rather similar type IIL event SN1979C \citep{mat79,pat11}.
+Collectively, core-collapse supernova form a rather heterogeneous group \citep{fil97}, broadly in narrow line and broad line events (Fig. \ref{figSN1987A3}, right panel) with more energetic and relativistic ejection velocities.
+SN1987A has a relatively massive progenitor \citep{gil87,kir87}, possibly powered by an angular momentum rich wind or jet giving rise to its aspherical supernova remnant (Fig. 3).

-Its output $E_\nu\simeq 10^{53}$ erg in $>10$MeV neutrinos offered our most direct view yet on the inner-most workings of a CC-SN.
-It may, in fact, have produced a stellar mass rotating black hole, as may be inferred from the aspherical remnant seen today.
-Spectroscopic observations of SNe-Ibc \citep{maz05,tau09,mod14} reveal that the geometry of ejecta of stripped envelope supernovae is, in about 50\% of the observed events, is strongly asymmetric.
-Any non-axisymmetric angular momentum rich explosion mechanism inevitably produce gravitational waves, which may be generic to energetic supernovae.
+The output $E_\nu\simeq 10^{53}$ erg in $>10$MeV neutrinos offered our most direct view yet on the innermost workings of a CC-SN.
+Spectroscopic observations of SNe-Ibc \citep{maz05,tau09,mod14} reveal that geometry of ejecta of the stripped envelope supernovae is, in about 50\% of the observed events, strongly asymmetric.
+Non-axisymmetric angular momentum-rich explosion mechanisms inevitably produce gravitational waves, of interest as candidate events in the Local Universe.

-$E_\nu$ is particularly relevant as evidence of the formation of high density matter that, combined with ample angular momentum in the progenitor as may be inferred from the aspherical supernova remnant, are just the kind of conditions leading up to an additional output in gravitational radiation, provided this collapse event developed canonical non-axisymmetric mass-motion at its core.
-Such output will be especially luminous, whenever such mass motion takes place on the Schwarzschild scale of the system, e.g., the Inner Most Stable Circular Orbit (ISCO) around a newly formed black hole.
-By virtue of the large value of $L_0$ in (\ref{EQN_g5}), the quadrupole formula (\ref{EQN_g4}) predicts an appreciable luminosity even when $L_{GW}$ in (\ref{EQN_g5b}) is small, e.g.,
+$E_\nu$ evidences the formation of high density matter.
+Combined with ample angular momentum in the progenitor, these are just the kind of conditions needed for an output in gravitational radiation.
+Such will be especially luminous, whenever the resulting non-axisymmetric high-density mass-motion takes place on the Schwarzschild scale of the system, e.g., the Innermost Stable Circular Orbit (ISCO) around a newly formed black hole.
+By virtue of the large value of $L_0$ in (\ref{EQN_g5}), the quadrupole formula (\ref{EQN_g5b}) predicts an appreciable luminosity for canonical values of non-axisymmetric mass inhomogeneities $\delta m$ about a central mass $M$,